unhcr-americas/ageingonthemove/README.md

 ## Current template prototype

 The template presented in this repository is based customized version of the [distill package](https://rstudio.github.io/distill/website.html) with allows to generate Statis html stie through built-in building capacity in [Rstudio](.
-A good overview of website creation with distill is here: https://rstudio4edu.github.io/rstudio4edu-book/make-distill.html - If you are not yet familiar with git, check this intro: https://happygitwithr.com/
+A good overview of website creation with distill is here: https://rstudio4edu.github.io/rstudio4edu-book/make-distill.html and here https://themockup.blog/posts/2020-08-01-building-a-blog-with-distill/ - If you are not yet familiar with git, check this intro: https://happygitwithr.com/

 At this stage, the template still have issues that remain to be fixed: